The Meagle is one of many designer dogs. Your first reaction may be to call it a mutt, but your answer couldn’t be further from the truth.

 Can it travel by car?

-The Meagles is a very loving and affectionate dog which enjoys spending time with its owner(s).
+The Meagles is a very loving and affectionate dog that enjoys spending time with its owner(s).
 This is why it is not a good idea to leave it alone when you go on a car ride.

 The physical traits of the Meagles – an average height of 20 feet and an average weight of 20 pounds – make it very easy for it to travel by car.